Australia Day Celebration

 - community groups must demonstrate that they meet a community need or priority.

-Once nominations have closed, the selection panel will consider all eligible entries against the assessment criteria and select a winner in each of the categories.
+The selection panel uses the information provided in the nomination along with the referee’s responses to consider all eligible entries against the assessment criteria and select a recipient in each of the Award categories.

 The selection panel consists of the Mayor and fellow Councillors of the City of Kingston.